JuliaData/DataFrames.jl/docs/src/man/comparisons.md

 ### Grouping data and aggregation

-DataFrames.jl provides a `groupby` function such that one can perform analytic functions over each group independently.
+DataFrames.jl provides a `groupby` function to apply operations over each group independently.
 The result of `groupby` is a `GroupedDataFrame` object which may be processed using the `combine`, `transform`, or `select` functions.
 The following table illustrates some common grouping and aggregation usages.